-This course introduces students to the aims, philosophy, content and structure of music, dance and drama disciplines in The Arts in The New Zealand Curriculum.
+This paper introduces students to the aims, philosophy, content and structure of music, dance and drama disciplines in The Arts in The New Zealand Curriculum.
 Through theory and practical experiences, students will analyse teaching pedagogies, methodologies and resources required for effective and sequential learning in in these arts areas.

 |Paper title||Music, Dance and Drama|

 - TESOL, Te Pōkai Mātauranga o te Ao Rua (Primary Bicultural Education) and Primary Education students only.

 Trish Wells (firstname.lastname@example.org)